muhsinasina1234/Project-2-BI/README.md

 # Project-BI
-I built this Power BI dashboard to analyze insurance data and explore how customer profiles, vehicle details, and coverage zones impact claim frequency and total claim amount.
-It helps identify risk patterns and supports data-driven insights.
+I worked on two Power BI dashboards that focus on real-world data analysis.
+The first project explores employee attrition, showing how factors like education, job role, and work-life balance affect turnover.
+The second project analyzes insurance claims, uncovering how customer profiles, vehicle types, and coverage zones impact claim amounts and risks.
+Both projects aim to turn raw data into clear, meaningful insights for better decision-making.